rathohit311356/Interview-challenge/README.md

 # There are three challenge
 1.
+2. We need to write code that will query the meta data of an instance within AWS and provide a json formatted output.
+The choice of language and implementation is up to you.
+Bonus Points
-2. test.sh - Once you login to EC2 instance, script ask for input from user  Whethere to get meta data in json format or get particular meta data value.
+The code allows for a particular data key to be retrieved individually Solution - test.sh - Once you login to EC2 instance, script ask for input from user  Whethere to get meta data in json format or get particular meta data value.
 3.